ChamperHQ/champer-back/README.md

-# champer-back
+# Champer
-Tool for organizing video-based online competitions easily (backend)
+Tool for organizing video-based online competitions easily.
+This repository stores backend of the project.

+To learn more, please visit our [project wiki](https://tree.taiga.io/project/fenixb3-champer-20/wiki/home) on Taiga.